By CHRIS McGOWAN

 At the start of 2020, Netflix, Amazon Prime Video and other streamers were already reshaping the movie and television-watching experience.
 Then came the pandemic.
 As home entertainment demand soared, movie theaters shut down and film and TV suffered a slump in production.
 Studios postponed premieres and tinkered with movie release strategies.
 Streaming services benefited from the increased demand and grew across the board.
 Due to all the disruptions that followed – either because of or accelerated by COVID-19 – the new decade seems set to become “the Streaming ’20s.”

 HBO Max is one of several streaming success stories.
-Launched on May 27, 2020 during the pandemic, it has been growing rapidly, with 17.2 million activations in the fourth quarter.
-HBO and HBO Max had 41.5 million U.S. subscribers as of the end of 2020, according to the company (HBO consumers and new subscribers are being directed now just to HBO Max).
+Launched on May 27, 2020 during the pandemic, it has been growing rapidly.
+HBO and HBO Max together grew from 33.1 million to 44.2 million U.S. subscribers in the twelve months ending on March 31, 2021, according to the firm (HBO consumers and new subscribers are being directed now just to HBO Max.).
+HBO hopes to further accelerate growth with an ad-supported tier, which launched on June 2.

 “We not only launched a streaming platform during the pandemic, but our programming teams under Casey Bloys also created standout content born out of the stay-at-home period, including Selena + Chef and Coastal Elites.
 Both were developed, produced and shot remotely.”